snakajima/openai_story/Synopsis.md

 # "The Board Room Coup"
 ## A Documentary Drama - Rough Story Draft

+### **Prologue: The Promise (2015)**

+**Opening Scene:** A dimly lit restaurant in Silicon Valley.
+Elon Musk, Sam Altman, and a young Ilya Sutskever around a table.

+**Elon:** "We need to ensure AGI is developed safely, for everyone's benefit.
+Not for profit, but for humanity."

+**Sam:** "A non-profit.
+Open source.
+Transparent."

+**Ilya:** "The research possibilities..."

+Handshakes.
+Hope.
+A shared vision.
+Title card: "OpenAI is founded as a non-profit to ensure artificial general intelligence benefits all of humanity."

+**Quick montage:** The early days - recruiting scientists, Elon's billion-dollar pledge, the original team united.

+**Cut to:** "8 Years Later" - Elon's name on a lawsuit filing: *Musk v.
+Altman*

 ### **Act I: The Gathering Storm**

 **Opening:** Present day - Ilya Sutskever in a stark deposition room, lawyers surrounding him.
 His voice: "I wanted them to become aware of it.
 But my opinion was that action was appropriate."